-Score 7 After the financial crisis of 1989 - 1990, Australia successfully improved its national financial regulations.
+Score 7 After the financial crisis of 1989 to 1990, Australia successfully improved its national financial regulations.
 Prudential supervision of Australian banks and other financial institutions is now of high quality.
 Indeed, reflecting its strong regulations, no Australian bank experienced substantial financial difficulties throughout the financial crises that began in 2008.
-The Abbott Government was nonetheless not complacent on this front, in March 2014 commissioning a broad-ranging inquiry into the Australian financial system, focusing on how the financial system can most effectively help the Australian economy be productive, grow and meet the financial needs of Australians.
+In 2014, the Abbott government commissioned a broad-ranging inquiry into the Australian financial system, focusing on how the financial system can most effectively help the Australian economy be productive, grow and meet the financial needs of Australians.
 The final report was released in December 2014, making 44 recommendations relating to the Australian financial system.
 The coalition government was slow to react to the report, but began implementing the recommendations following Malcolm Turnbull's ascension to the prime minister's office.
-Measures have included an increase in banks' capital-adequacy requirements.
-According to government estimates, the four big banks need an additional AUD 40 billion in fresh capital.
+Measures have included an increase in banks' capitaladequacy requirements.
+According to government estimates, the four big banks need an additional 40 billion AUD in fresh capital.
 Any potential rise in interest rates poses significant risk to private borrowers: 80% of real-estate lending has used variable rates, and real-estate credit constitutes between 40% and 60% of the four large banks' credit portfolios.

-Australia has also accumulated a high level of gross foreign debt, currently totaling 125% of GDP, up from 93% in 2010.
-Between 2012 and 2014, external debt rose from \$1.282 billion to 1.750 billion.
+Australia has also accumulated a high level of net foreign debt, currently totaling 1.06 billion AUD.
 While this high level of debt is a risk to Australia's financial stability, Australian governments have not addressed this issue, arguing that it reflects the decisions of the private sector (including households).
-In 2015, household debt totaled more than 110% of GDP, the second-highest such level in the OECD after the Netherlands.
+In 2016, household debt was 125% of GDP, the second-highest in the OECD after the Netherlands.